JyotiSunkara/Energy-Monitoring-And-Control/README.md

 Navigate to localhost:3000/ in your browser to view and use the application!

-The table of AC unit mapping categorised by floors can be found [here](https://docs.google.com/spreadsheets/d/10AdjG84STh8zIIMlpu9XHGkiaz8o0GtFspJXN-ukKtU/edit?usp=sharing)
+The table of AC unit mapping categorised by floors can be found [here](https://docs.google.com/spreadsheets/d/10AdjG84STh8zIIMlpu9XHGkiaz8o0GtFspJXN-ukKtU/edit?usp=sharing).
+There are 77 ACs in the table.
+4 ACs under Third Floor, Wing 3 are yet to be mapped.
+The AC numbered F-18 in Second floor, Wing 2 is not functional.

 ## Important Scripts
 ### BACnet